sal55/langs/bcc.md

 * Can generate reasonable quality code even with no optimiser. \[Currently, somewhat faster Tiny C's code, but not by much.\]

-* Can result in a small implementation. \[Tiny C has an executable smaller than 0.2MB; bcc.exe is under 0.4MB, but includes std headers within bcc.exe which adds 0.6MB.
+* Can result in a small implementation. \[Tiny C has an executable smaller than 0.2MB; bcc.exe would be about 0.4MB, but includes std headers within bcc.exe which adds 0.6MB.
 Tiny C's headers are discrete files of about 1.2MB, but are far more complete than bcc's.\]

 ### Main Specs